feather-ts/feather/docs-src/content/index.md

 Feather comes with an own [IDE plugin](https://plugins.jetbrains.com/plugin/9992-feather-ts-code-support) to help you with syntax highlighting and mistyped references.
 Grab it from the link or the official plugin repository.

+## Differences to other frameworks

+Foremost Feather-Ts is complete: it handles data observables, routing and component messaging out of the box, provides tools to fetch REST data from the server and offers convenient ways to write responsive components.

+Another big difference to virtual dom libraries is that your components can be mixed together.
+Usually frameworks map from a custom tag to a component class.
+In feather you can bind components to CSS selectors, which means you can split different logical parts into own components and mix them together in a single
+tag: `<div class="clickable open-in-viewport hide-on-scroll">` where each of the classes will encapsulate own behavioral logic.

+Furthermore Feather components don't have to extend from a framework class.
+There are only two interfaces to implement from and the data models are observed as they come without any library wrappers.

+And lastly the template language is logic-less, which makes the templates easy to read, unlike jsx that clutters over time with maps, ternary operators and passed down properties.
+You can also render the same component with different templates.
+The binding syntax is very simple and you don't need to learn any new custom attributes for it.

+Feel free to inspect the following [code](https://github.com/feather-ts/todomvc/blob/master/src/typescript/) and see for yourself how much you understand of it, without having even read the full documentation.

+## Production readiness

 {{< note >}}
 Please use Feather-Ts as an inspiration or for hobby projects only.
 If you want to have something production-ready, I would recommend a framework with a bigger community and an extensive documentation, for example [React](https://reactjs.org/), [Angular](https://angular.io/) or [Vue](https://vuejs.org/).
 {{< /note >}}